Infidelity Therapy + Affair Recovery| Online Couples Therapy in California & Oregon

 My approach to infidelity therapy draws on several evidence-based models that I've found particularly powerful for this work:

-What Makes Affair Recovery Therapy Different from Regular Couples Therapy
+What Makes Affair Recovery Therapy Unique

 Understands the stages of betrayal trauma and what each partner needs at each phase